 - Expressions of courtesy

 What is your make-up policy for missed classes?
+Do you offer a refund?
 If you miss a class, you can make it up during one of the other scheduled class meetings (either that same week or at some point during the session).
 See the classes tab for the schedule and alternate locations.
-Please email (firstname.lastname@example.org) ahead of time if you plan to do this so that we can plan accordingly.
+Please email (email@example.com) ahead of time if you plan to do this so that we can plan accordingly. **Please note that no refunds will be given.**

-In addition to the take-home resources and videos provided to families, what else can I do to practice Spanish with my child outside of class?
+In addition to the at-home resources and videos provided to families, what else can I do to practice Spanish with my child outside of class?
 As you know, our city is filled with Spanish speakers!
 Take advantage of this.
 Go out to eat a local Latino restaurant and engage the wait staff in conversation!
 Say “hola” to Spanish speakers you encounter during errands.
 Encourage your children to seek out Spanish-speaking peers–at school, at your place of worship, in your neighborhood, at other classes, at the park–and work to create a friendship!
 One family has actively pursued a friendship with their Mexican neighbors since starting TSC classes and watched it bloom during weekly dinner/game nights in which they practice Spanish and learn about their friends’ customs, foods, and traditions!
+Check out our Pinterest page as well for some ideas!

 My question wasn’t answered here!
 What should I do?
 Contact Kate!
 Phone: 919-656-1992 or Email: firstname.lastname@example.org.